 (If you've not got any wild garlic don't worry just make plain cavatelli and omit this step. )

-Pop your flour and salt on a clean work surface or a bowl, and make a well in the middle, crack your egg into the well and combine with a fork, then add in your ricotta, you want to bring this altogether into a dough, if it's a bit crumbly then just add a little water - spoon by spoon till it comes together as a nice smooth dough.
-It doesn't want to be very sticky, you want to be able to give it a bit of knead into a nice ball.
-You could do this in a mixer with a dough hook, but I don't have one.
+Pop your flour and salt on a clean work surface or a bowl, and make a well in the middle, crack your egg into the well and combine with a fork, then add in your ricotta, you want to bring this altogether into a dough, if it's too crumbly then just add a bit more ricotta till it comes together as a nice smooth dough.
+It doesn't want to be sticky, knead it for about 10 mins, till it becomes a nice elastic dough, and bounces back when prodded...then put it on your work surface and flip your mixing bowl over the top to cover it so it doesn't dry out and leave to rest for 30 mins whilst you do the polpette.

 Roll out your dough into a rope length, and then cut off small sections about a cm long, about the size of thumbnail, cut a few to start and then you'll soon see if the size works for you or if it needs to be bigger or smaller.